MarcusAscard/ET2584-App-development-with-image-applications-Android-Studio/README.md

 # ET2584-App-development-with-image-applications-Android-Studio
-Image enhancer developed in Android Studio.
+Image enhancing app developed in Android Studio as part of the course work in ET2584.